-The purpose of this Amendment is to replace the current land use and Central Business District policies with new policies that apply to the Downtown Urban Growth Centre.
+The purpose of this Secondary Plan is to replace the current land use and Central Business District policies with new policies that apply to the Downtown Urban Growth Centre.
+The Urban Growth Centre was identified through the Official Plan as a focus for intensification and the achievement of a minimum density target of 150 people and jobs combined per hectare by 2031.